cs4s/2018/maths/week-7/index.md

 ## About

-In this session, we will work through Investigation 1 (*Animating Sprites*) and Investigation 2 (*Encountering Conditions*) from Module 3: Interacting Sprites, from the ScratchMaths Curriculum Materials.
+In this session, we will work through Investigation 1 (*Animating Sprites*) and the first activity from Investigation 2 (*Encountering Conditions*), which are from Module 3: Interacting Sprites, from the ScratchMaths Curriculum Materials.

 The focus of the ScratchMaths Module 3 is the use of interactions between multiple Sprites in Scratch.
 These interactions are achieved by using three **computational concepts** - *Conditionals*, *Parallelism* and *Events* - which will be introduced in this Module’s activities.
 As mentioned in the Module 3 Teacher Materials, the Interacting Sprites activities could also be linked to other key learning areas.
 For example, in Investigation 4 you will have the opportunity to create an interactive story in Scratch, which could be linked to lessons and concepts within the English syllabus.